gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 You can [create Pull/Merge Requests](https://help.gitkraken.com/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud/) directly from Jira using GIJ as well.
 To do this, first open and load the ‘Git Integration’ panel from the right hand side of the Jira issue, then click the ‘Create Pull Request/Merge Request’.

 ![Create PR 1](/wp-content/uploads/Enduserguide-Cloud-Creating-PR-1.png)
-Select the repository, Source and Target branches, and make sure that the title of the pull request contains the Jira Issue key, and click the ‘Create pull/merge request’ button.
+Select the repository, Source and Target branches, and make sure that the title of the pull request contains the Jira issue key, and click the ‘Create pull/merge request’ button.

 ![Create PR 2](/wp-content/uploads/Enduserguide-Cloud-Creating-PR-2.png)
 You will see a pop up after the branch is created, and you will be able to link our directly to the newly created branch.